Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes: Exponential estimates for Poisson BGW trees and application to Hawkes processes

-One may ask the following question, is the condition $\spr(\H)<1$ necessary to have the existence of non zero $u\in\pos$ such that $\vert \L(u) \vert_{\infty}<\infty$?
-We refer the reader to Section \ref{section5} for more details on this but the short answer is no since one can construct trivial example of this type.
-Let
+A natural question is whether the condition $\spr(\H)<1$ is necessary for the existence of a nonzero vector $u\in\pos$ such that $\vert\L(u)\vert_{\infty}<\infty$.
+We refer the reader to Section \ref{section5} for a more detailed discussion.
+In general, the answer is negative, as simple counterexamples can be constructed.
+Indeed, consider